Search Results

 Phosphorus (P) is essential for enhancing soil fertility and crop and forage productivity, but excess phosphorus that is not absorbed by plants can pollute both freshwater and marine water sources contributing to eutrophication, algal blooms, and biodiversity loss in water bodies.
 Excess phosphorus use can also disrupt soil fertility, inhibit the uptake of essential micronutrients, reduce crop yields, and cause nutrient deficiencies in crops.
 Increasing Phosphorus Use Efficiency (PUE) – the ratio between the amount of fertilizer P harvested in agricultural products (outputs) and the amount of fertilizer P applied (inputs) – can reduce excess nutrients lost to the environment, serving as an important indicator for monitoring phosphorus management and more sustainable agricultural systems.

-Ongoing PUE data are only available for a large subset of OECD members, for which the median PUE increased by 57% from 1990 to 2020.
-However, phosphorus use efficiency varies significantly across regions, with lower rates in countries rapidly increasing agricultural productivity through higher input use, such as India, China, and Brazil.
+Estimates find that to effectively address phosphorus management challenges, global PUE in crop production must increase to somewhere between 68% to 81%.
+Ongoing PUE data are only available for a large subset of OECD members, for which the median PUE increased 51% to 80% from 1990 to 2020.
+However, PUE varies significantly across regions, with lower rates in countries rapidly increasing agricultural productivity through higher input use, such as India, China, and Brazil.

 Reducing the greenhouse gas (GHG) emissions associated with agricultural production is essential for achieving a more sustainable agriculture system.
 Even if fossil fuels were immediately eliminated, emissions from agricultural production (especially methane and nitrous oxide) would still need to be greatly reduced to limit global warming to 1.5 degrees Celsius.
 Because global population and food demand are projected to continue growing through at least 2050, the emissions intensity of agricultural production, measured in grams of carbon dioxide equivalent (CO2e) per 1,000 kilocalories in the global food supply, needs to fall even faster than absolute emissions.
 Changes to food production practices as well as to consumption patterns (e.g., the amount of food loss and waste, share of animal-based foods in diets, and share of agricultural products used as bioenergy) are necessary to help achieve this required decline in emissions intensity.

 The emissions intensity of agricultural production has been falling for decades, driven largely by steady gains in the efficiency of crop and livestock production.
-From 2010 to 2021, the global GHG emissions intensity of agricultural production declined by 11%.
-However, total absolute agricultural emissions are still increasing, rising by about 6% from 2010 to 2020.
+From 2010 to 2022, the global GHG emissions intensity of agricultural production declined by almost 12%.
+However, total absolute agricultural emissions are still increasing, rising by more than 7% from 2010 to 2022.

 Agriculture is the largest consumer of freshwater globally, accounting for approximately 70% of all freshwater withdrawals.
 Excessive water withdrawals for agriculture lead to the depletion of groundwater resources and the degradation of aquatic ecosystems.
 It also increases vulnerability to climate change.
 Water stress is defined as the degree to which water resources (rivers, lakes, aquifers) are being exploited to meet countries’ water demand for agriculture.
 It is reflected as the total freshwater withdrawn by agriculture as a proportion of available freshwater resources.

-While the global average freshwater withdrawal from agriculture as a proportion of available freshwater, known as water stress, has largely remained steady at around 13% of available freshwater resources being used for agriculture each year from 2015 to 2021, there is great geographical variation.
-Some areas experienced much higher levels of water stress, such as drier regions like the Middle East and North Africa, and withdrew a higher percentage of their available freshwater resources.
+Water stress – measured as the global average freshwater withdrawal from agriculture as a proportion of available freshwater resources – has largely remained steady at around 13% each year from 2015 to 2022.
+At the same time, there is great geographical variation.
+Some areas, such as drier regions like the Middle East and North Africa, experienced much higher levels of water stress and withdrew a higher percentage of their available freshwater resources.
 For instance, over 600% of available water resources were withdrawn for agriculture in Kuwait, Saudi Arabia, the United Arab Emirates, and Libya in 2023.
 Other countries withdrew at much lower rates, such as 11% of the available resources in the United States and 0.2% in Sweden.

 Irrigated agriculture accounted for 72% of global freshwater withdrawals in 2021, and it is one of the leading drivers of the increased demand for freshwater use.
 Improving water use efficiency in irrigated agriculture is essential to addressing water scarcity, which poses a significant threat to global biodiversity and food security.
 Enhancing water use efficiency also offers multiple co-benefits, such as reducing greenhouse gas emissions from water pumping and distribution, improving soil health, and boosting resilience to drought and climate challenges.

-From 2000 to 2014, irrigated agriculture water use efficiency, measured by value added in US dollars per cubic meter of water used by the agriculture sector, more than doubled.
-However, this pace has largely stalled from 2014 to 2020.
+Irrigated agriculture water use efficiency, measured by value added in US dollars per cubic meter of water used by the agriculture sector, has shown continuous growth, more than doubling between 2000 and 2022.
+More recently, it increased by 25% between 2018 to 2022.

 Agrobiodiversity is a key component of more sustainable agriculture.
 It can enhance the resilience and adaptability of farming systems to climate change by improving carbon sequestration in soil and biomass, as well as improving genetic diversity for breeding crops and livestock that are more resilient to climate change and other stressors.
 The Agrobiodiversity Index (ABDI) is a set of 22 indicators developed to monitor the essential aspects of agrobiodiversity as it relates to food system sustainability – specifically across three key pillars: consumption, production, and genetic resource conservation.
 The indicators are sorted into three measurement categories: 1) action: indicators that monitor interventions to enhance biodiversity levels, 2) commitment: indicators that measure levels of support for improving biodiversity levels, and 3) status: indicators that evaluate the level of biodiversity in a country.
 The ABDI scores range from 0 (least desirable) to 100 (most desirable).
 The Agrobiodiversity Index can be used to assess the diversity of crops and livestock.
 It is a useful tool for monitoring the state of agrobiodiversity in different countries and regions.